mapledesign/modx-system-settings-override/README.md

 * change the error_reporting level.

 # How does this extra work?
 This extra allows you to override system settings from the file system.
-It does this by checking for a file called `.system_settings.ini` in the MODX `core/config` directory.
-If this file exists, it will be parsed and the system settings with the same keys will be overridden.
+It does this by checking for a file called `system_settings.php` in the MODX `core/config` directory.
+If this file exists, it will be read and the system settings with the same keys will be overridden.
+No settings in the database are changed.

 # Limitations
 This plugin hooks into the earliest MODX lifecycle events it can.
 This means that it cannot override settings accessed before the `OnMODXInit` event.
 This includes settings accessed in the `core/config/config.inc.php` file.